Regulatory, Pricing and Reimbursement

 A medicinal product may be placed on the market in Bulgaria based on a marketing authorisation, issued under one of the following procedures: (i) National Procedure; (ii) Mutual Recognition Procedure; (iii) Decentralised procedure or (iv) Centralized Procedure at the European Medicines Agency.

 Homeopathic and traditional herbal medicinal products may be placed on the market in Bulgaria based on registration certificate.

 B) Medical Devices

-No specific authorization for the manufacture of medical devices is required; however, the manufacture of medical devices may, depending on the circumstances, include activities for which authorization is required (e.g. handling of chemicals, usage of radiation, etc.).
+There is no specific authorisation for manufacture of medical devices required; however, manufacture of medical devices may, depending on the circumstances, include activities for which authorisation is required (e.g. handling of chemicals, usage of radiation, etc.).

 In case the manufacturer or its EU-based authorised representative are established in Bulgaria, there is a special registration procedure at the BDA depending on the medical device type and class.

 For certain types of medical devices there is a notification procedure at the BDA.

 4. What are the approximate fees for each authorization?

 |National Procedure||Amounts in BGN|